-- Southeast Asia Union Mission Scholarships.
+- 1. Southeast Asia Union Mission Scholarships.
 Students from Seventh-day Adventist families who live in the countries of the Southeast Asian Union Mission territory (the countries of Brunei, Cambodia, Laos, Malaysia, Singapore, Thailand and Vietnam) are eligible for a scholarship offered by the Southeast Asia Union Mission of SDA.
 This scholarship meets approximately 25% of the chargeable expenses.
-Special conditions apply to maintain the scholarship.
-Details and application forms are available from the Student Finance Office. - 2.
-Thailand Government Educational Assistance Loans may be available for Thai nationals who meet the specified criteria.
-Details and application forms are available from the Student Finance Office.
+Only full time students are eligible for this scholarship.
+Other special conditions must be met by students in order to maintain the scholarship on an on-Details and application going basis. forms are available from from your local Mission Office. - Thailand Government Educational Assistance Loans may be available for Thai nationals who meet the specified criteria.
+Details and application forms are available from the Student Finance Office. - Scholarship for Families Supporting Two or More Students at Mission College.
+For students from the same family attending Mission College, a family scholarship is allowed for tuition only.
+For a family with two students attending the College